sstadick/extra-mojo/README.md

 ## Install/Usage
 ### Build and Deploy Mojo Package(s) and Module(s) (Optional):
 - See [Modular](https://docs.modular.com/mojo/manual/packages/) documention for modules and packages.
-- Also see [NuMojo](https://github.com/Mojo-Numerics-and-Algorithms-group/NuMojo/tree/v0.3?tab=readme-ov-file#how-to-install) documentation as further example with this package.
+- See [NuMojo](https://github.com/Mojo-Numerics-and-Algorithms-group/NuMojo/tree/v0.3?tab=readme-ov-file#how-to-install) documentation as further example with this package.
 Currently Mojo's package/library support is still under development.

 **TL;DR;**:
 In your project `mojo run -I "../ExtraMojo" my_example_file.mojo`.
 Note the bit about how to add this project to your LSP so things resolve in VSCode.